Knowledge-only mode

 - Automation rule updates

-When you improve the pre-call checklist, every template using it updates automatically.
-No manual copying.
-No version confusion.
+When you update the pre-call checklist, every template using it updates automatically.
 One source of truth.

 Common embedded templates: